verrazzano/verrazzano/tools/cli/README.md

 export VZ_KEYCLOAK_URL=<your Keycloak URL> e.g. https://keycloak.default.11.22.33.44.xip.io
 export VZ_CLIENT_ID=<your client id which allows redirect uri on http://localhost or verrazzano-pkce if using default>
-export VZ_REALM=<your Verrazzano Realm> e.g. verrazzano-system if you are using default
+export VZ_REALM=<your Verrazzano Realm> e.g. verrazzano-system if you are using default export KUBECONFIG=<Path to a kubeconfig if you want to use a specific kubeconfig instead of the default one>
 ````
 ## Building the CLI